 You're more likely to find wildlife than cars on the road as there are so few people here.
 It's road trip paradise.

-Our favourite (pictured above) is in Flinders Chase National Park and is on the way to Cape Du Coerdic.
+Our favourite (pictured below) is in Flinders Chase National Park and is on the way to Cape Du Coerdic.
 You can find it on the map below.

 7. See rare Australian Sea Lions at Seal Bay

 One of the best things to do on Kangaroo Island is getting up close to the Australian Sea Lions at Seal Bay.
 They're happy to share their beach with you, for a little while anyway!

 You can take the boardwalk ($16 AUD) or go on the beach and get up close on a guided tour ($35 AUD).

 8. Swim in water like this - the pier at Vivonne Bay

 Yep, you've really got to go to Vivonne Bay!
 There are not many places we've ever been to anywhere in the world with electric blue water quite like this.

 This was just off the pier and we were completely mesmerised!

 9. See the huge dunes at Little Sahara